-Measurement & Control Solutions revenue decreased \$28 million, or 2.1%, in 2021 (3.7% decrease on a constant currency basis) compared to 2020.
-Revenue benefited from \$23 million of foreign currency translation during the year, with the change at constant currency driven by an organic decline of \$38 million, or 2.8%, and to a lesser extent, \$13 million of reduced revenue related to divestiture impacts during the year.
-Organic weakness for the year was driven by declines in the utility end market, primarily in North America, partially offset by modest strength in western Europe and the emerging markets.
-Strength in the industrial end market, across all major geographies, partially offset revenue declines in the segment.
+Measurement & Control Solutions revenue increased \$56 million, or 4.2%, in 2022 (7.5% increase on a constant currency basis) compared to 2021.
+Revenue was negatively impacted by \$44 million of foreign currency translation during the year, with the change at constant currency driven by an organic growth of \$109 million, or 8.2%, and \$9 million of reduced revenue related to divestiture impacts during the year.
+We experienced organic revenue growth across all three major geographic regions and in both of the segment's end markets for the year, driven by \$91 million of organic growth in the utility end market, primarily in the U.S. as a result of the easing of electronic component shortage and strong price realization, followed by \$18 million in the industrial end market driven by strong backlog execution in our test business.